Escondido, California: Geography

 Old Escondido Historic District is bounded by Escondido Boulevard on the west, Chestnut Street on the east, Fifth Avenue on the north, and Thirteenth Avenue on the south.
 This area is made up of mostly single-family residential housing built in the late 1800s and early 1900s in the Victorian and Craftsman styles and is a 5- to 10-minute walk to Grand Avenue in Downtown Escondido.

 The Escondido Creek bisects the city.
 It originates at the Lake Wohlford Dam in the northeast, passes through downtown and leaves the city through the Harmony Grove area in the southwest before eventually emptying into the San Elijo Lagoon.
 The creek path through the city was developed into a concrete flood control channel in the 1960s.
-A Class I bicycle path runs along most of the channel's length.
+A class I bicycle path runs along most of the channel's length.

 The community of Valley Center is located just northeast of Escondido.
 Valley View Casino, owned by the San Pasqual Band of Diegueno Mission Indians, is located in Valley Center.

 Natural vegetation types in the Escondido area include chaparral brushland, oak woodland, riparian (stream) woodland, and grassland.
-The Daley Ranch Preserve north of the city provides a good location to view these natural vegetation types.
+The Daley Ranch Preserve north of the city includes areas representative of this vegetation.

 Climate

-Escondido has a borderline semi-arid climate (Köppen: Bsh) and hot-summer Mediterranean climate (Köppen: Csa) with hot summers and cool, wet winters.
-Owing to its inland setting, it is considerably warmer than coastal cities like San Diego, Carlsbad or Oceanside during the summertime, and cooler in the winter.
+Escondido has a borderline semi-arid climate (Köppen: BSh) and hot-summer Mediterranean climate (Köppen: Csa) with hot summers and mild, wet winters.
+Owing to its inland setting, it is considerably hotter than coastal cities like San Diego, Carlsbad or Oceanside during the summertime, and cooler in the winter.
+The climate is mild enough to allow widespread cultivation of avocados and oranges.
+Escondido is located in plant hardiness zone 10a.
+The hottest temperature recorded in Escondido was 115 F on September 6, 2020.
+The coldest temperature recorded in Escondido was 13 F on January 2, 1901, and January 7, 1913.

 Yearly precipitation averages around 15 in and can vary considerably from year to year.
+The wettest "rain year" from July 1940 to June 1941 totalled 31.73 in, but in the driest "rain year" from July 2013 to June 2014 just 5.75 in fell.
+The wettest month has been January 1916 with 19.55 in, and the greatest 24-hour rainfall 6.47 in on February 16, 1927.
 Rainfall totals are higher in the hills to the north and east, with 20-24 in falling in most areas above 2,000 ft in elevation, and over 30 in on Palomar Mountain, 15 mi to the east.
 More than 80% of all precipitation takes place from November through March.
 Snow is virtually unheard of, though occasionally winter and springtime thunderstorms will drop small hail.
-The climate is mild enough to allow widespread cultivation of avocados and oranges.
-Escondido is located in a plant hardiness zone 10a.
-The hottest temperature recorded in Escondido was 115 F on September 6, 2020.
-The coldest temperature recorded in Escondido was 13 F on January 2, 1901, and January 7, 1913.